 Fredrickson, B. L. (2000, March 7).
 Cultivating positive emotions to optimize health and well-being.
 Prevention & Treatment, 3, Article 0001a.
 Retrieved November 20, 2000, from http://journals.apa.org/prevent/vol3/pre03.html.

 Each table should be numbered consecutively (1, 2, etc.).
 In tables, footnotes are preferable to long explanatory material in either the heading or body of the table.
 Such explanatory footnotes, identified by superscript letters, should be placed immediately below the table.
-Please provide a caption (without abbreviations) to each table, refer to the table in the text and note its approximate location in the margin.
+Please provide a caption (without abbreviations) for each table, refer to the table in the text, and note its approximate location in the margin.
 The same data should not be presented simultaneously in tables and figures.